globaldothealth/adtl/docs/specification.md

 ### Skippable fields

-In some cases, a study will be assocaited with multiple data files, all of which have been filled in to varying degrees.
+In some cases, a study will be associated with multiple data files, all of which have been filled in to varying degrees.
 For example, one study site may not provide any follow-up data.

 Rather than writing a new parser for every data file with minor differences, parsers can be made